Thorinair/ThoriTrack-VRCFT-For-Valve-Index/guide/README.md

 ![Assembly 05](img/05.jpg?raw=true)

 Now take off the camera hat from **one** of the ESPs and solder in 2 wires for powering the V4 Lite board.
 Red into VUSB, black into GND.
+Thread the wires from the top and solder on the bottom.
 Crimp together a 1x2 female dupont connector for easier unplugging.
 Cut off any excess solder on the bottom of the ESP so that it is flush.
 It should look exactly like on the image below once done.
-Once done, return the hat onto the ESP.
+Afterwards, return the hat onto the ESP.

 ![Assembly 06](img/06.jpg?raw=true)